LearnWithHomer/apollo-android/docs/source/index.md

 [Apollo](https://apollographql.com/) builds open-source software and a graph platform to unify GraphQL across your apps and services.
 We help you ship faster with:

 * [Apollo Studio](https://www.apollographql.com/studio/develop/) – A free, end-to-end platform for managing your GraphQL lifecycle.
 Track your GraphQL schemas in a hosted registry to create a source of truth for everything in your graph.
 Studio provides an IDE (Apollo Explorer) so you can explore data, collaborate on queries, observe usage, and safely make schema changes.
 * [Apollo Federation](https://www.apollographql.com/apollo-federation) – The industry-standard open architecture for building a distributed graph.
-Use Apollo’s gateway to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.
+Use Apollo’s open-source gateway to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.
 * [Apollo Client](https://www.apollographql.com/apollo-client/) – The most popular GraphQL client for the web.
 Apollo also builds and maintains [Apollo iOS](https://github.com/apollographql/apollo-ios) and [Apollo Android](https://github.com/apollographql/apollo-android).
 * [Apollo Server](https://www.apollographql.com/docs/apollo-server/) – A production-ready JavaScript GraphQL server that connects to any microservice, API, or database.
 Compatible with all popular JavaScript frameworks and deployable in serverless environments.